WordPress/openverse/documentation/reference/consent_decision_making.md

 ## Continuous improvement and exceptions to every rule

 **This process is not set in stone.** Nor is it a set of laws that must be followed at all times.
+This document uses prescriptive language.
+However, keep in mind that broad qualifications exist and are described in this section.
+The document avoids qualifying every imperative in order to prevent the text from ballooning in size and complexity.

-This document uses prescriptive language filled with imperatives primarily to prevent the process itself from being filled with contingencies at every turn.
-However, as with every other aspect of our ever evolving processes, these are merely suggestions that we expect contributors to adhere to.
-They cannot cover every situation and undoubtedly there are exceptional situations where following these suggestions to the letter would be antithetical to the goals of the project and even of the process itself.
+As with every other aspect of our ever evolving processes, this process is merely a guideline that we expect contributors to adhere to.
+It cannot cover every situation and undoubtedly there are exceptional situations where following the process to the letter would be antithetical to the goals of the project and even of the process itself.

 If you have ideas for improving the Openverse decision-making process, please share them.
-Suggestions are open to any contributor.
+Any contributor may provide feedback on this process.

 ## Terms